TJVering/EDUGraphAPI/README.md

 **AADGraphClient** and **MSGraphClient** implement the **IGraphClient** interface with Azure AD Graph and Microsoft Graph client libraries separately.

 The interface and the two classes resides in **/Services/GraphClients** folder of the web app.
-Some of code is list below to show how to get user and tenant with the two kinds of Graph APIs.
+Some code is highlighted below to show how to get user and tenant with the two kinds of Graph APIs.

 **Azure AD Graph** - AADGraphClient.cs